kamalakbari7/SpaceX-Data-Analyzer/README.md

 # BSSA
-A Python package for Building Software Summative Assignment
+A Python package for data analysis and information visualisation based on the extracted data from SpaceX API.